The Garden Grazer

 Jump to Recipe

-A satisfying and easy Tofu Scramble recipe with fresh spinach and tomato!
-Serve this dish with homestyle potatoes, on bagels or toast, in burritos, etc. (Vegan, gluten-free, oil-free.)
+This super flavorful Tofu Scramble recipe features fresh spinach and tomato!
+It's satisfying, protein-rich, and easy to prepare.
+Serve it with homestyle potatoes, on bagels or toast, in burritos, etc. (Vegan, gluten-free, oil-free.)

-Vegan breakfast tofu scramble with tomato on a plate with fork
+Overhead view of spinach tofu scramble on a white serving plate with fork

-This tofu scramble recipe is my go-to breakfast on the weekends because it's so tasty and hearty.
+This tofu scramble recipe is my go-to breakfast on the weekends because it's so tasty and hearty!
+(Plus it's my daughter's favorite scramble.)

 Ingredients for Tofu Scramble

-For this recipe you will heat in a large skillet:
+For this recipe, you'll heat in a large skillet on the stovetop:

-• Extra-firm tofu: I prefer an extra-firm block of tofu, but you can use firm or medium if desired.
-(I have not tested this with soft silken tofu yet, so I'm not sure how the crumbles would turn out.)
+• Extra-firm tofu: Most often I use an extra-firm block of tofu, but you can use firm or medium for a softer texture if preferred.

-• Yellow onion: Or you can use sweet onion, white onion, or red onion if desired.
+• Yellow onion: Or swap in sweet onion, white onion, shallot, or red onion.

 • Roma tomatoes: Or substitute cherry tomatoes or grape tomatoes for a bolder, sweeter flavor.
 Plum tomato or other ripe garden tomato would work great too.

-• Fresh baby spinach: Substitute fresh kale if desired.
+• Fresh baby spinach: Or substitute fresh kale if desired.

 • Ground cumin: Be sure your pantry spices are fresh (not expired) for best flavor.